Celebrities Are Slipping Into Love Like a Pair of Slide Sandals

 In the age of Tinder and Instagram DMs, we quite literally slide in and out of our relationships.
 (You’ll recall that Bieber and Baldwin only starting dating again a few months ago.)
 We expose the vulnerable parts of ourselves in the hopes that someone takes notice.
 But we also want to remain in our comfort zones — or at least in the illusion of a comfort zone — by hiding behind our brands.

 Pete Davidson and Ariana Grande are another couple that became engaged this summer after only dating for a few weeks.
 Today, Davidson sported a pair of slide sandals with tie-dye Ariana Grande merch.
 But even if neither of them actually wear slide sandals that often, they both embody the attitude.
 They don’t dress like grown-ups, despite making one of life’s most grown-up commitments (and Davidson getting a grown-up makeover by Tan from Queer Eye).
 Marriage is perhaps just another luxury product Grande and Davidson are trying on for size, along with Louis Vuitton cat ears, Balenciaga sock sneakers, and even each other’s faces.
 (Paris and Paris weirdly did the same once.)
-They may really be in love, but the end of the day, a diamond ring is another hyped-up accessory.
+They may really be in love, but at the end of the day, a diamond ring is another hyped-up accessory.

 Maybe I sound bitter, but let me assure you: I would not mind owning a pair of designer slide sandals, almost as much as I wouldn’t mind falling in love again.
 Just now, I scrolled down to the bottom of my Instagram feed in search of a photo from the last time it was summer and I was in my feelings.
 Lo and behold, I found two pairs of Birkenstock sandals playing footsie in the grass.